 Those elements (the bread and the juice) are a tangible representation to us – they are symbols – of the body and the blood of Jesus, the Son of God, who died on a cross in the place of sinners to save us from sin and death.

-Communion is intended to remind us of the crucifixion of Jesus, of how Jesus unites us to each other in the church, and of the promised return of Jesus.
+Communion is intended to remind us of the death of Jesus and of how Jesus unites us to each other in the church.